 - Choose a random national error, according to the root-mean-square error from the formula predicting final national poll margins on that day

 - Choose correlated district error for all 435 congressional districts.
-This way, we can account for the likely scenario that if my projections are wrong they will likely systematically err in one direction (either pro-Democrat of pro-Republican).
+This way, I can account for the likely scenario that if my projections are wrong they will likely systematically err in one direction (either pro-Democrat of pro-Republican).

 - Add up the number of seats won by Democrats and records it along with a “win” counter for each seat

 I repeat this process many thousands of times, in the end counting up the number of “elections” in which Democrats win more than 218 seats in the House and dividing that by the number of total simulations.
 That becomes their probability of victory.
 (I do the same for each seat).